andreasdominik/HermesMQTT.jl/README.md

 ## Available skills

-As the framework is set up to enable quick skill development for everybody, only a small number of prepared skills is available yet:
+As the framework is set up to enable quick skill development for everybody, only a small number of prepared skills is available yet (supporting languages *en* and *de*):

 - SusiLights: control lights (shelly-devices and gpio)
 - SusiDateTime: tell the current date or time